 Meta Mike – aka Stu Richards – switched from working in digital advertising to fully throwing himself into the world of web3 in 2021.
-He’s now the innovation lead for metaverse marketing company VERSED.
-He give us the lowdown on his role, his excitement for the metaverse and why everyone needs to get ready.
+He’s gone from being the innovation lead for metaverse marketing company VERSED, to securing a role as a partner success lead for GigLabs.
+He give us the lowdown on his previous roles, his excitement for the metaverse and why everyone needs to get ready.

 Tell us about your inspiration for Meta Mike?

 I had been working in the digital advertising industry for over 7 years, and the term metaverse was still something that the general population hadn't had much exposure to.
 In 2021 I fully embedded myself in the web3/ metaverse/ decentralised world and I wanted to start growing a network of contacts who were doing the same.
 Instead of bombarding my previous ad salesperson-saturated LinkedIn network with content that would make them think I've gone mad, I created a new LinkedIn solely for my new connections.
 Thus Meta Mike was born and I've stuck with it ever since.
 The inspiration for the name though?
 Couldn't tell you.
 Probably just me riffing on contextually relevant alliteration!

 How long have you been working within the metaverse and web3?

 I bought my first crypto in late 2017 – yep I was one of those suckers – and started embedding myself in XR in late 2019.
 I started working in the space in March 2020.

 Talk us through your previous role at VERSED?